DURATION

 Based on the feedback I received from user interviews, I pivoted my idea to focus more on connecting creatives from all backgrounds with one another while also highlighting networking and mentoring features.

-Taking inspiration from dating apps, I created a competitive analysis to see what types of features each dating app offers and how they match people.
-Hinge was the most effective in connecting people since it focused heavily on personalized questions that allowed users to initiate the conversation.
+Taking inspiration from dating apps, I created a competitive analysis to see the features each dating app offers and how they match people.
+Overall, Hinge was the most effective when connecting people since it focused heavily on personalized questions that allowed users to initiate the conversation.

 Product Ideation

-I considered the features above the most important because I wanted to create a platform specifically for creatives to network with one another easily and also place emphasis on their work.
+I considered the following features most important because I wanted to create a platform for creatives to network with one another easily while also emphasizing their work.

 Low-Fidelity Prototype

-Using Axure, I created wireframes on which I conducted 3 informal user tests.
+Using Axure, I created quick wireframes and conducted three informal user tests.
 The initial feedback I received was that the onboarding questions should focus more on the creative's professional background and that the profiles should display more of their work rather than the user's image.

-Another issue I ran into was that I only had a short time frame to complete the project.
-I didn't have time to delve more into the mentoring aspect and interview current mentors to conduct more research on what would motivate them to use this application.
-Despite this setback, the networking feature still presented strong potential, so I was still interested in pursuing that aspect of the app.
+One issue I ran into during this stage was that I only had a short time frame to complete the project.
+Ideally, I would like to have had more time to delve into the mentoring aspect and interview current mentors to research what would motivate them to use this application.
+Despite this setback, the networking feature still presented a strong potential, so I was still interested in pursuing that aspect of the app.

 Matching Feature

 Users can quickly be matched with other creatives that are near them.
-Each profile displays the work the person has done along with conversation starters relating to their field and passions This leads to an easier, more casual way of networking.
+Each profile displays the person's work along with conversation starters relating to their field and passions.
+This leads to an easier, more casual way of networking.

 Discover Feature

-The discover feature allows you to search for specific people you want to connect with based on filters that you can set and change.
-From years of experience to job titles, it is easier to find specific people if you want to expand your network.
+The Discover feature allows users to search for people they want to connect with based on the filters they set and change.
+From years of experience to job titles, the filters quickly help users find specific creatives to expand their network.

 High-Fidelity Wireframes